 This is why it is so important to avoid bad habits.
 Bad habits in our thoughts, as reflecting and indulging strengthens the connections that make those habits increasingly difficult to break.

 There is much more to getting the most out of your own brain.
-But I hope this primer has given you a better understanding and a little more control.
+But I hope this primer has given you a better understanding and a little more control over your brain.